ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 * Include the tests you want to run in the `__init__.py` so the IOC Test Framework can find the tests.
 * Done!

+See the Kicker IOC tests for an example of how this is done.

 ### The `IOCS` attribute

 The `IOCS` attribute tells the test framework which IOCs need to be launched.
 Any number of IOCs are allowed.
 The `IOCS` attribute should be a list of dictionaries, where each dictionary contains information about one IOC/emulator combination.